Home » Insights » Why Use WordPress as a Decoupled CMS?

 So why are we now looking at ways of doing things differently?

-There are a number of core benefits to decoupled websites that affect the long-term cost benefit of your website, allow you to plan for the future,and improve things for your users, which in turn gets you more goodwill.
+There are several core benefits to decoupled websites that impact the long-term cost-benefit of your website, allowing you to plan for the future and improve the user experience, which in turn generates more goodwill.

 But before we get into that, let’s talk semantics.